CodersSampling/flutter-rust-app-template/TEMPLATE.md

 ## Contribution

-We love contributions!
 If you have any suggestions or want to report a bug, please leave it as an [issue](https://github.com/cunarist/flutter-rust-app-template/issues) or a [pull request](https://github.com/cunarist/flutter-rust-app-template/pulls).
 We will try to respond as quickly as possible.

 # 🧱 Project Structure